FabienCoutant/SparkUp/TESTS_EXPLANATIONS.md

   }
 ```

-* adding a reward using the same algorithm as updating a specific reward, all rewards or adding several rewards.
+* adding a reward use the same logic as updating a specific reward, all rewards or adding several rewards.
 That why we are using a single internal function that refactor the logic of add a reward:
 ```
 /**